 “I went back to my dorm, crying.
 Devastated,” Parks recalls.
 “I didn’t recognize how college worked.
 Do they kick out pregnant humans?
 I did not recognize any of the solutions to my questions.”

 And the statistics indicate that investing in these students is a good bet.
 Student mothers and fathers have higher GPAs and grades than their classmates without children.
-But, they are less likely to graduate.
+But they are less likely to graduate.
 “It’s those different factors, these life elements that get in the manner,” says Reichlin Cruse.

-What colleges can do
+What can colleges do?

 Part of that is reimagining our perception of who goes to university.